 Taxis are widely available throughout the island, including of course at the airport.
 The most popular type of vehicle used as taxis are the mini-bus type and which typically carry at least 8 passengers.

-Most rental accommodations will carry the TV channels that visitors from the US are familiar with, including ABC, NBC, CBS, FOX, CNN, HGTV, Disney, HBO, ESPN, etc.
+Most rental accommodations will carry the TV channels that visitors from the US are familiar with, including ABC, NBC, CBS, FOX, FOX NEWS, CNN, HGTV, Disney, HBO, ESPN, etc.

 The Cayman Islands are UTC -5 which is the same as Eastern Standard Time in the US.
 However, as we do not observe Daylight Saving Time, in the summer months we are one hour behind EST which effectively makes us the same as Central Standard Time during that period.